MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 - *Optimize queries*: Design efficient queries by considering the specific data requirements and minimizing unnecessary data retrieval.
 Start by using appropriate join types (for example, inner join and left join), based on the relationship between tables.
 Use query optimization techniques such as query hints, query plan analysis, and query rewriting to improve performance.

-- *Cache query results*: Caching query results involves storing the results of frequently run queries in memory or a cache.
-It allows subsequent executions of the same query to be served from the cache, which eliminates the need for expensive database operations.
+- *Cache query results*: You can store the results of frequently run queries in memory or a cache.
+Subsequent executions of the same query can then be served from the cache, which eliminates the need for expensive database operations.

 - *Use an object-relational mapping (ORM) framework:* Use ORM features such as lazy loading, caching, and batch processing to optimize data retrieval and minimize database round trips.
 Use ORM frameworks such as Entity Framework for C# or Hibernate for Java.